circulosmeos/visualization.shadertoy/README.md

 ## shaders (visualizations)

 More than 50 new shaders (visualizations) have been tested (and modified when needed) to run under the GPU Mali450 (ODROID-C2).

+See a [complete list of included shaders here](https://github.com/circulosmeos/visualization.shadertoy/wiki), including thumbnails in most cases!

 Shaders can be easily added, removed or renamed modifying the json file `.kodi/addons/visualization.shadertoy/resources/presets_GLES.json`.
 If you are not using GLESv2, you must modify the file `presets.json` instead.

 Please, note that filename or shader's name cannot exceed 41 chars.